Let’s not pretend remote work isn’t challenging.

 The active remote worker is a force to be reckoned with.

-If you feel like you’re lacking connection with your team, but you have the desire to change that, hopefully, one of these 14 tools will help you bridge the gap, work smarter and be happier in your online job.
+If you feel like you’re lacking connection with your team, but you have the desire to change that, hopefully, these 25 tools will help you bridge the gap, work smarter and be happier in your job across the Internet space.